ElliotKillick/qvm-create-windows-qube/README.md

 Have a feature similar (or superior) to [VMWare's Windows "Easy Install"](https://www.youtube.com/watch?v=1OpDXlttmE0) feature on Qubes.
 VMWare's solution is proprietary and only available in their paid products.

-VirtualBox also has [something similar](https://blogs.oracle.com/scoter/oracle-vm-virtualbox-52:-unattended-guest-os-install) but is not as feature-rich.
+VirtualBox also has [something similar](https://blogs.oracle.com/scoter/oracle-vm-virtualbox-52:-unattended-guest-os-install) but it's not as feature-rich.